beoptimal369/poppins/README.md

 - A corpus is a collection of samples

+### What is a hidden state?
+- Math anotation is `h`
+- The hidden state is the "current understanding" of the input as it flows through the model
+- Input tokens start as embeddings (not yet hidden states)
+- After passing through the first transformer layer, they become hidden states
+- Each layer transforms the hidden state further
+- A hidden state is a token vector after it has passed through atleast one layers
+- Hidden b/c
+    - Internal
+    - Not directly visible
+    - Intermediate representations
+- Identifies what the model “knows” about the sequence

+### What is the final hidden state?
+- The final hidden state (last layer's output) is what gets multiplied by output weights to predict the next token

 ### What is a weight?
-- A weight is a number that determines how much an input influences the output
-- Larger weight = more influence
-- Smaller weight = less influence
-- A weight gets multiplied by an input
+- Updated during training
-- Fixed during training
+- Fixed during inference
+- Weights are the learned parameters that transform inputs
 - Raw weights are `f32`
 - Quantized weights are `-1`, `0` or `1`

-### What is the output weight?
+### What is an Output Projection Vector?
-- An output weight is computed during training & does not change during inference
+- Annotation: `W_out[i]`
-- An output weight is a vector of embedding dimension length for a token that identifies what hidden state pattern predicts this token
+- An Output Projection Vector is a vector of weights of `embedding_dim` length for a token that identifies what hidden state pattern predicts this token
+- Each token w/in the model's vocabulary has an Output Projection Vector
+- When we multiply the Output Projection Vector with the hidden state, we get a score indicating how well the hidden state matches the token

+### What is an Output Projection Matrix?
+- Annotation: `W_out`
+- Output Projection Matrix is `embedding_dim` length and `vocab_size` height (`[vocab_size, hidden_dim]`)

+### What is a Linear Layer Row?
+- A Linear Layer Row is a vector of `input_dim` length that identifies what hidden state pattern predicts this neuron
+- Each neuron w/in a layer has a Linear Layer Row
+- When we multiply the Linear Layer Row with the hidden state, we get a score indicating how well the hidden state matches the neuron

-### What does influence mean?
+### What is a Linear Layer Matrix?
-- `Influence` means 'how much does a specific input number contribute to the score of a specific candidate next token'?
+- A Linear Layer Matrix is `input_dim` length and `output_dim` height (`[output_dim, input_dim]`)

-## What is a bias?
+### What is a bias?
 - A bias is single number added during the output calculation
 - Fixed during training
 - The bias is a constant number added after the weighted sum